Film education

 Since 2009, the annually changing partner schools have been actively involved in shaping the programmes of the Children's and Youth Cinema.
 A secondary school and a primary school from Oberhausen nominate groups of schoolchildren who gain insight into the festival through various tasks.

 Two juries of five schoolkids each evaluate the films of the Children's and Youth Film Competition and award the prizes.
-In a joint project week, pupils from both schools develop the trailer for the Children's and Youth Cinema and produce it together with filmmakers from Oberhausen.
-And last but not least, after intensive preparation, a group from the secondary school act as moderators of the programmes in the Children's and Youth Film Competition.
-This also includes moderating the discussions with the international filmmakers present.
+In a joint project week, pupils from both schools develop the trailer for the Children's and Youth Cinema and produce it together with filmmakers/artists from Oberhausen.
+And last but not least, a group from the secondary school is curating and presenting a programme entitled "Short Takeover", which will be shown at the festival.

 If you are interested in working with us as a partner school, please contact us.